 Chapter 9.37 of the Stanislaus County Code requires that: (1) groundwater quality and quantity are adequate and will not be adversely impacted by the cumulative amount of development and uses allowed in the area; (2) the proposed use will not cause or exacerbate an overdraft condition in a groundwater basin or subbasin; and (3) the proposal not result in groundwater overdraft, land subsidence, or saltwater intrusion.
 In addition, groundwater use must not result in critical reduction in flow in directly connected surface waters or adverse impacts to groundwater dependent ecosystems.
 The previous sections of this report provide substantial evidence that these requirements of the Stanislaus County Groundwater Ordinance have been met, and that sufficient groundwater supplies are available for extraction by the proposed new well to supply the Dairy expansion project under both normal and extreme drought conditions.
 In addition, the Dairy is not located in an adjudicated basin, and based on the available data it is unlikely the local Groundwater Sustainability Agency will need to regulate groundwater extraction in this area to implement its pending GSP.
-Therefore, there is no foreseeable regulation of groundwater that would limit the ability of the proposed new well to supply of the Dairy.
-The Dairy would be able to extract groundwater for beneficial use on its property under an overlying groundwater right.
-No new entitlements would be required, and the Project would therefore have no impact
+Therefore, there is no foreseeable regulation of groundwater for beneficial use on its property under an overlying groundwater right.
+No new entitlements would be required, and the Project would therefore have no impact xx WILDFIRE - Would the project: Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact a.
+Substantially impair an adopted emergency response plan or emergency evacuation plan?
+X b.
+Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to, pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire? c.
+Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? \boxtimes d.
+Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes?